 Those who are self-employed previously used to have their Universal Credit entitlement worked out based on an assumed level of earnings known as the ‘minimum income floor’.
 This meant that anyone with low earnings may have their entitlement calculated using higher earnings than they actually have.
 Since April 6, the minimum income floor has been temporarily scrapped, so that Universal Credit payments now reflect their real earnings.

 How much Universal Credit can I get?

-However, depending on your circumstances, you may be entitled to additional payments on top of this.
+Depending on your circumstances, you may be entitled to additional payments on top of the standard payments.
 These may include: